 In the event of a potentially life-threatening emergency FERPA allows parents or guardians to be notified without prior consent from the student.
 In those rare events, the University will make every reasonable effort to notify parents about the situation.
 Most situations, however, do not constitute an imminently life-threatening danger and parents would not be contacted without the student's permission.
 We urge students to provide the University with emergency contact information.
-Students may do so online via PioneerWeb.
+Students may do so online via MyDU.

-I've heard about changes in FERPA allowing notice to the public if a student commits a crime of violence, and allowing notice to parents when a student violates drug or alcohol laws.
+I've heard that FERPA allows notice to the public if a student commits a crime of violence, and allows notification to parents when a student violates drug or alcohol laws.
 What is DU's position on these provisions?

-These changes in FERPA allow, but do not require, releases of final results of campus disciplinary proceedings regarding specified crimes of violence or non-forcible sex offenses, and disclosures to parents of "the student's violation of any Federal, State, or local law, or any policy of the institution, governing the use or possession of alcohol or a controlled substance" if certain conditions apply.
+FERPA allows, but does not require, releases of final results of campus disciplinary proceedings regarding specified crimes of violence or non-forcible sex offenses, and disclosures to parents of "the student's violation of any Federal, State, or local law, or any policy of the institution, governing the use or possession of alcohol or a controlled substance" if certain conditions apply.
 DU does not make public the identities of individuals suspended or dismissed for any crime of violence or non-forcible sex offenses.
 DU may notify parents or guardians of students under the age of twenty-one who has been found responsible for violating any drug or alcohol policies.
 Additionally, DU may notify parents or guardians if a student's enrollment ends due to suspension or dismissal.

-I have heard about new privacy laws in the European Union.
+I have heard about privacy laws in the European Union.
 How do those apply to DU?

-The European Union General Data Protection Regulation (GDPR) is a new and more stringent regulation governing the use of personal data.
+The European Union General Data Protection Regulation (GDPR) is a more stringent regulation governing the use of personal data.
 It imposes new obligations on entities that control or process personal data about people who are located in the European Union.
 This regulation applies both inside the European Union (EU) and outside of the EU, and applies to data about anyone in the EU, regardless of whether they are a citizen or permanent resident of an EU country.
 For more information, visit: